maximilianh/ucscBeacon/README.md

 Under a Redhat-like linux, this is /var/www/cgi-bin, on more Debian-like systems this is /usr/lib/cgi-bin.

+If your apache does not allow symlinks or you cannot or do not want to modify the apache config, just use hard links instead of symlinks:

+  rm query info
+  ln hgBeacon query
+  ln hgBeacon info

 If you want to use the /info and /query symlinks, you will need to allow symlinks in Apache.
 The Apache config file is /etc/httpd/conf/httpd.conf on Redhat and /etc/apache2/sites-enabled/000-default.conf on Debian/Ubuntu.
 The config line for this is "Options +SymLinksIfOwnerMatch", add it for the directory that contains cgi-bin or has the ExecCGI Option already set.
+See below for an example of what this should look like.

 If you do not have a cgi-bin directory in Apache at all, you can create one by adding a section like this to your apache config